What is the Kinnerton Nut Safety Promise?

 In recent years there have been huge advances in the science of allergen testing and levels of nut protein can be detected to very small amounts – less than 1ppm (parts per million), this is the equivalent to say one small drop of milk in over 100 pints.
 They are not however finite tests.
 It would be impossible for Kinnerton to test every product manufactured and whilst we handle nuts on the same manufacturing site we feel we are unable to use the term ‘nut free.’
 We are extremely confident that the controls we have in place enable our Kinnerton Branded products to be eaten safely by Nut allergy sufferers.

-We still manufacture our Kinnerton Branded products under our Nut Safety Promise controls, we have simply updated our packaging with a new look.
+We still manufacture our Kinnerton branded products under our Nut Safe Promise controls, we have simply updated our packaging with a new look.
 All Kinnerton Branded products carry a ’Nut Safe’ declaration and are suitable for Nut Allergy Sufferers.

 Shea nut oil is similar in functionality to cocoa butter and therefore is a good substitute for cocoa butter.